What is Biometric Authentication?

 Behavioral biometric IDs are already used in specific industries, like finance.
 Theoretically, behavioral biometrics can be faked more readily than physical biometrics.
 Additionally, to make biometrics more effective, an organization might collect data about multiple behaviors: keystrokes, gait, signatures, etc. This involves a lot of data collection as well as what some might consider an invasion of privacy.

-What Are Different Modes and Laws of Biometric Authentication?
+What Are Different Modes of Biometric Authentication?

 The strength of biometrics isn’t simply that they use strong identifiers to determine identity in an authentication scenario.
 Biometrics can often fit into different authentication schemes.
 Because of this, you can, and will often, see biometrics in various modes of implementation.